Dateline: Nogales, Mexico

 Of course, there are true hideouts you wouldn’t want to hide out in.
 Beyond just having no extradition treaty, they are the places with no diplomatic relations with your home country.

-I don’t think Mogadishu would suit too many peoples’ taste… even this time of year.
+I don’t think Mogadishu would suit too many peoples’ tastes… even this time of year.

 Although I’m sure it is more livable than the Western media would have you believe.
 Heck, there is a Free Somalia Project encouraging people to move there.
 Or what about North Korea… anyone?